CarlijnQuik/File-Manager-App/PROCESS.md

 - Changed the layout so it is usable from any phone
 - Made the code more efficient
 - Made the search view delete the text after input to avoid an overload of requests

-- Delete Java folders (debug)
-- Write the report
+- Wrote the report and made my repository ready for grading
-- On touch listener
-- Layout drawer pressed
-- Efficiency async